OpenTermsArchive/contrib-versions/Cloudant/Terms of Service.md

 Terms of Service Acceptance of Terms Acceptance

-Cloudant Inc., an IBM Company (“_Cloudant_”) provides its data hosting services (the “_Hosting Services_”) to you (“_you_” and “_your_” or “_Subscriber_”) (Cloudant and Subscriber each a “_Party_” and collectively “_Parties_”) subject to the following Terms of Service.
+Cloudant Inc., an IBM Company ("_Cloudant_") provides its data hosting services (the "Hosting Services") to you ("you" and "your" or "Subscriber") (Cloudant and Subscriber each a "Party" and collectively "Parties") subject to the following Terms of Service.
 In order to use the Hosting Services, you must first agree to these Terms of Service.
 You may not use the Hosting Services if you do not accept these Terms of Service.
-You can accept these Terms of Service by (i) clicking “I ACCEPT” where this option is made available to you in the user interface. or (ii) by accessing and using the Hosting Service, in which case you understand and agree that Cloudant will treat your use of the Hosting Services as acceptance of these Terms of Service from that point onwards.
+You can accept these Terms of Service by (i) clicking "I ACCEPT" where this option is made available to you in the user interface. or (ii) by accessing and using the Hosting Service, in which case you understand and agree that Cloudant will treat your use of the Hosting Services as acceptance of these Terms of Service from that point onwards.

 Changes to these Terms of Service